jpilch/repofinder/README.md

     docker compose up -d
     ```

-    Or alternatively you can use maven spring boot plugin, but you have to make sure the cache service is available for your app:
+    Or alternatively you can use maven spring boot plugin:

     ```
-    docker compose up -d cache
     ./mvnw spring-boot:run
     ```